k-flouris/cmf/README.md

 # Canonical Manifold Flows README

 This is the code we used for our paper, [Canonical normalizing flows for manifold learning] (https://doi.org/10.48550/arXiv.2310.12743) (NeurIPS 2023).
 Our code builds directly off from the [RNF codebase][Caterini et al.](https://doi.org/10.48550/arXiv.2310.12743) (NeurIPS 2021), which we cite in our manuscript.
-Caterini et al.'s code did not have a license, and given its public availability, we used it freely, dependencies do have licenses, all of which do allow us to use the respective code.
+Caterini et al.'s code did not have a license, and given its public availability, we used it freely.
+Dependencies do have licenses, all of which allow us to use the respective code.

 The up-to-date code can be found at: https://github.com/k-flouris/cmf